BobBowles/django-diary/README.rst

     ./manage.py email_reminder

-The simplest way to set this up for regular use is via a daily ``cron`` job on your server.
+The simplest way to schedule this for regular use is via a daily ``cron`` job on your server.

 Dependencies